 CLAUDIA KAYE FENNELL-GIBBS MEMORIAL SCHOLARSHIP

-Supported by multiple donors in memory of the late Claudia Kaye Fennell-Gibbs, the Claudia Kaye Fennell-Gibbs Memorial Scholarship will grant a $3,000 U.S. Dollar academic scholarship in 2025 to a qualifying Jamaican student enrolled in a university, trade, vocational, or graduate school.
+Supported by multiple donors in memory of the late Claudia Kaye Fennell-Gibbs, the Claudia Kaye Fennell-Gibbs Memorial Scholarship grants a $3,000 U.S. Dollar academic scholarship to a qualifying Jamaican student enrolled in a university, trade, vocational, or graduate school.

 Claudia was a pillar of strength for her family and a matriarch for her own tribe of 3 beautiful children.
 She always made an earnest effort to encourage, empower and support the future generation.
 Her kindness to those in need knew no bounds, while encouraging others to do the little that they could to help better someone else.